zero2cx/spiral-matrix/README.md

 populated with a progression of elements in a series.
 The spiral in the name refers to the condition that the cells are filled using a pattern that conforms to a tightly-wound spiral.
 The cell-to-cell spiral progression begins in the center cell.
-From there, the progression spirals ever-outward, moving from cell to cell filling each one with an element of the series.
+From there, the progression spirals outward moving from cell to cell, filling each one with an element of the series.
 Ultimately, each cell in the matrix is populated with one element of the series.

 ![5x5 including command-line](docs/images/spiral_matrix_5+command_line.png "5x5  including command-line")